Any event the members desire

 9. Members sign the agreement the old fashioned way, but we can arrange for digital signatures for no additional cost.

 Our Fee to Prepare a Buy Sell Agreement

 Our fee to prepare a custom Buy Sell Agreement is:

-- $897 if we formed the LLC and the BSA is purchased within one year of its formation date, or
+- $897 if we formed the LLC and the BSA is purchased within 90 days of its formation date, or

-- $1,497 if we did not form the LLC or we formed the LLC, but the BSA is purchased more than one year after its formation date.
+- $1,497 if we did not form the LLC or we formed the LLC, but the BSA is purchased more than 90 days after its formation date.

-Our Buy Sell Agreement comes with two hours of attorney time discussing it with the members and modifying it per the members’ instructions at the meeting.
+Our Buy Sell Agreement comes with one hour of attorney time discussing it with the members and modifying it per the members’ instructions at the meeting.
 Attorney time incurred beyond two hours will be charged at $295/hour.

-Note: There is a $600 discount when we form the LLC and the BSA is purchased within one year of the formation date.
+Note: There is a $600 discount when we form the LLC and the BSA is purchased within 90 days of the formation date.

 I constantly tell members of multi-member LLCs that the most important company document is the company’s Buy Sell Agreement because it is the only way to plan for the orderly future “divorce” of a member.
 Without a Buy Sell Agreement, the members are stuck with each other forever unless they are fortunate to agree on who will go, who will stay and how much, if any, the remaining members will pay the selling member.

 Our Fee Includes Attorney Consultation & Revision Time